 - The impact on traffic – working on roads during the day is our first choice for safety of our workers, however this is not always possible.
 We try to close roads during times when traffic is least affected and often this means closing roads at night.

 Long roads such as the M1 Princes Motorway are closed in sections according to the availability and appropriateness of detours.
 Detours must be safe for the travelling public without creating safety issues for residents and businesses along the detour route.

-See Road closures, detour routes and updates for a list of upcoming road closures for scheduled maintenance.
+See the Southern Road Closures map for information on upcoming road closures for scheduled maintenance, including detour routes.
 This program is subject to change due to weather or unforeseen circumstances.
-Please check the website for changes, as this list will be updated regularly.
+Please check the website for changes, as this map will be updated regularly.

 Work varies between different roads and different scheduled closures.
 Generally, we will work with local councils, emergency services, utilities and telecommunications providers to have all work done during a closure.
 This work may include: